 - Providing Working Families an Additional Direct Payment of \$1,400 Per Person Bringing the Total Relief Payment to \$2,000 Per Person: In December, Congress enacted a Covid relief package that provided a direct payment of \$600 per person.
-The American Rescue Plan Act builds on that down payment, providing another \$1,400 per person. - Providing That Those Individuals Who Received the Full \$600 Down Payment in December Will Receive the Full \$1,400 Payment Now, Keeping President Biden's Promise of a Total Relief Payment of \$2,000: The bill uses the same income threshold as the December legislation to determine which individuals receive the full \$1,400 payment, before the phase-out begins.
-Under the bill, single filers with incomes up to \$75,000, head of household filers with incomes up to \$112,500, and joint filers with incomes up to \$150,000 will receive the full payment of \$1,400. - At the Same Time, Better Targeting the Direct Payments Overall to Those Who Need Aid, With, For Example, The Direct Payment Completely Phased Out For Joint Filers with Incomes Of \$200,000 And Above: House Democrats acted to ensure that the direct payments are better targeted to those who need assistance than the December legislation, significantly changing the phase-out schedule that was in that legislation.
-Under this bill, House Democrats ensured that the direct payment is completely phased out for single filers making \$100,000, head of household filers making \$150,000, and joint filers making \$200,000.
+The American Rescue Plan Act builds on that down payment, providing another \$1,400 per person. - Like the House Bill, Providing That Those Individuals Who Received the Full \$600 Down Payment in December Will Receive the Full \$1,400 Payment Now, Keeping President Biden's Promise of a Total Relief Payment of \$2,000: Like the House bill, the Senate-passed bill uses the same income threshold as the December legislation to determine which individuals receive the full \$1,400 payment, before the phase-out begins.
+Under the bill, single filers with incomes up to \$75,000, head of household filers with incomes up to \$112,500, and joint filers with incomes up to \$150,000 will receive the full payment of \$1,400. - Amending the House Bill to Make the Phase-Out of the Direct Payment Faster: House Democrats worked to make the direct payments better targeted than the original proposal.
+Under the House bill, House Democrats ensured that the direct payment was completely phased out for single filers making \$100,000, head of household filers making \$150,000, and joint filers making \$200,000.
+The Senate-passed bill amended the provision, ensuring that the payment was completely phased out for single filers making \$80,000, head of household filers making \$120,000, and joint filers making \$160,000.